-March 31, 2013 March 31, 2012 Cash and cash equivalents \$ 4,084,031 \$ 6,258,609
+March 31, 2014 March 31, 2013

+Cash and cash equivalents \$ 1,555,645 \$ 4,084,031

+Miscellaneous receivables 100,601 52,970

 The credit risk associated with cash is minimized by ensuring it is placed with a major Canadian financial institution with a strong investment-grade rating issued by a primary ratings agency.
+The credit risk associated with miscellaneous receivables is minimized as it is remittances receivable from a government agency.